MiSTer-devel/Atari2600_MiSTer/README.md

 ## Usage notes

-### Differences from original version
-* Joystick/Paddle mode switched by joystick.
-Press **Paddle1/2** to switch to paddle mode (analog X/Y).
-Press **Fire** to switch to joystick mode (digital X/Y).
-* Keyboard always acts as a joystick.
-You need to define the keys in joystick menu.
-* Video aspect ratio switch in settings menu
+### Input devices
+* Gamepad can be used as joystick and paddle.
+In Auto(single) mode joystick mode is activated by Fire button.
+Paddle mode is activated by Paddle1 button.
+Auto mode is suitable for single play.
+For multiplay switch the mode in OSD to explicit Joystick or Paddle according to the game.
-* Mouse emulates analog paddles.
+* Mouse can be used as Paddle.

 ### Supported mappers
 * Auto detected: F8, FA, F6, F4, FA